howarudo/visual-question-answering/README.md

 ## Report
 Report can be found [here](report/report.pdf).

+The best result is stored in [submission](submission/submitted.npy), which achieved an accuracy of 0.72783 in the test dataset.

 ## Notebooks
 Notebooks can be found [here](notebooks).
 These notebooks are meant to run in Google Colab environment and is mainly used in this implementation.